Carmine Agnello, John Gotti's grandson, pleads guilty to COVID-19 relief funds fraud

 From April 2020 and November 2021, Agnello applied for and received at least three EIDLP loans totaling approximately $1.1 million on behalf of Crown Auto Parts & Recycling LLC, a Jamaica, Queens-based business that he operated, prosecutors said.

-According to prosecutors, Agnello submitted documentation to the Small Business Administration and the financial institution responsible for disbursing the funds, that falsely claimed he had no criminal record and misstated the number of employees that worked for Crown and the intended use of the loan proceeds.
+According to prosecutors, Agnello submitted documentation to the Small Business Administration and the financial institution responsible for disbursing the funds that falsely claimed he had no criminal record and misstated the number of employees that worked for Crown and the intended use of the loan proceeds.

-Angello diverted the loan funds for his personal use, according to prosecutors, including investing approximately $420,000 into a cryptocurrency business.
+Agnello diverted the loan funds for his personal use, according to prosecutors, including investing approximately $420,000 into a cryptocurrency business.

 And to the assertion that he had no criminal record, Agnello pleaded guilty in state court to a misdemeanor in 2018 for running an illegal auto recycling yard in Queens.

-Agnello, who starred with his brother and mother on the 2004 A&E reality series "Growing Up Gotti," faces up to 30 years in prison, as well as restitution totaling more than $940,000 and a fine of up to $2.2 million.
+Agnello, who starred with his brothers and mother on the 2004 A&E reality series "Growing Up Gotti," faces up to 30 years in prison, as well as restitution totaling more than $940,000 and a fine of up to $2.2 million.

 John Gotti was convicted in 1992 in connection with a slew of mob killings.
 He later died in prison.